The Cornwall We Want

 More industry and less tourism

-by Richard Willis, almost 4 years ago
+by Richard Willis, over 4 years ago

 The pandemic has highlighted Cornwall's over dependence on tourism and second homes.
 Continuing to promote these is not sustainable and Cornwall Council should take a lead in moving our economy away from low wage, hospitality jobs towards high skilled, high wage jobs in creative and manufacturing industries.